Why learn a second language?

-Most people learn a second language simply because they go to school and they have to take a language class.
-They may get personally invested in that language if it’s their heritage language or the language of a country they’re planning to visit or live in.
+While many develop a passionate interest in learning a second language even though it’s not a requirement for work or studies, some people do so simply because they have to take a language class in school.
+They may get personally invested in that language if it happens to be their heritage language or that of a country they’re planning to visit or live in.

-Every one of these language learners will have their own reasons why they are interested in this or that language, but I would like to give you, what I hope to be, good reasons for you to consider learning a second language, that is if you’re still on the fence about it.
+In brief, each language learner has their own unique reasons for being interested in this or that language.
+However, I would like to give you, what I hope to be, compelling reasons for you to consider diving into a second language, especially if you’re still on the fence about it.

 Effective communication 🤙

-Languages are means of communication and each language is specific to its environment and culture.
-Languages also change, they evolve, thrive or they may die.
-So, basically the two main purposes of any language is to communicate and to vehicle the culture.
-As a monolingual, you might be able to communicate with people who don’t speak your language through translation but, know this, although translation can be a great way to communicate ideas, many things get lost in translation like nuances in perceptions, idioms, street talk, jokes and humor, cultural references and much more.
-So, if you want to communicate with people who don’t speak your language consider learning theirs.
+As a monolingual, you might be able to communicate with people who don’t speak your language through translation but, know this, although translation can be a great way to communicate ideas, many things get lost in it such as nuances in perceptions, idioms, street talk, jokes and humor, cultural references and much more.
+Consequently, if you want to communicate with people who don’t speak your language, consider learning theirs.

 Keeping your brain young 🌱